Relief-1/Relief1/README.md

 There are no permanent websites with the purpose of preparing for, responding to and rebuilding after a disaster.
 We want to build a central hub designed from the ground up with a set of comprehensive tools and services powered by volunteers and fellow non-profits to solve this problem.

+##We’re going to help Survivors and those Impacted by disasters by:

+* Making it easy to submit Missing Person Reports, which we instantly share with search and rescue, local and national media as well as social media

+* Providing them with an efficient way to submit their needs be they material (Gluten-free food) or service based (medical care)

+* Allowing them to easily see material and service based resources on our interactive map

+* Making it possible to access our service via SMS

+##We’re going to help Volunteers by:

+* Providing them with an automatic notification system based on their skills and location

+* Helping them easily search and find where needs are located

+##We’re going to help Organizations by:

+* Making it possible to see where volunteers and staff are located on the map

+* Allowing organizers to set waypoints for the deployment of their staff and volunteers

+* Giving them a way to create projects and assign tasks to volunteers, leading to measurable performance

+* Helping organizations manage their material resources, deployment and logistics

 ## Internals
 Here’s our list of technologies we are using to build this service.